1Password/extension-messaging/README.md

 #### Encrypted

-If you want to encrypt any of the values in your Save Request, first use our built-in `encryptValue` function to modify any values in your request. `encryptValue` accepts:
+To encrypt any of the values in your Save Request, first use our built-in `encryptValue` function to modify them. `encryptValue` accepts:
 - the ID of the extension you want to message
 - a `Uint8Array` of the value you want to encrypt.
 You can use a TextEncoder to turn any string into a `Uint8Array`